-The Location for the Labyrinth will be the Bishop’s Meadow alongside the beautiful River Wye in the City of Hereford.
+The Location of the Labyrinth is on the Bishop’s Meadow alongside the beautiful River Wye in the City of Hereford.

-Different locations for this Labyrinth have been explored and relevant authorities consulted.
-General opinion suggests a location on the Bishops Meadow as being most suitable, for the following reasons:
+Different locations for this Labyrinth were explored and relevant authorities consulted.
+The Bishop’s Meadow location was chosen for the following reasons:

 1. It is free from the distractions and hubbub of the City centre.